irisfffff/irisfffff.github.io/_posts/2017-12-06-My-very-first-mumble.md

 ---
 <br>

 > After 6 years of school dorm life, I finally got my own room, here in Sweden🇸🇪.
 The same feeling when I'm writing here, my own page, not facebook, weibo, wechat, but MY OWN PAGE.

 <br>
-<font color=#707070>I'm a girl from China major in SE, and now as an exchange student in MIUN-Sundsvall, Sweden.
+I'm a girl from China major in SE, and now as an exchange student in MIUN-Sundsvall, Sweden.
 This blog is not specially focused on anything.
-Enjoy~</font>
+Enjoy~
 <br><br>

 ### <font color='darkslategray'>The firsts in 3 months </font>
-* <font color=#707070>Decorate my own room</font>
+* Decorate my own room
-* <font color=#707070>Travel alone outside of China</font>
+* Travel alone outside of China
-* <font color=#707070>Hike in Skuleskogen, camp in cabin, stay up to keep fire alive</font>
+* Hike in Skuleskogen, camp in cabin, stay up to keep fire alive
-* <font color=#707070>Have my own [youtube channel](https://www.youtube.com/channel/UCS4skTWB7AxlOW5B5A0lqcg), get some visits and 👍</font>
+* Have my own [youtube channel](https://www.youtube.com/channel/UCS4skTWB7AxlOW5B5A0lqcg), get some visits and 👍
-* <font color=#707070>Really care about my own health and get HPV vaccine</font>
+* Really care about my own health and get HPV vaccine
-* <font color=#707070>See northernlights</font>
+* See northernlights
-* <font color=#707070>Experience very short daytime</font>
+* Experience very short daytime
-* <font color=#707070>Get some compliments about my spoken English</font>
+* Get some compliments about my spoken English

 <br>
-<font size=3 color='darkslategray'>I've always been jealous of those who will have some companies👬 wherever they go.
+I've always been jealous of those who will have some companies👬 wherever they go.
 But sticking to someone is just too hard for me, maybe because of my unpredictable sleeping pattern, my non-linear thinking or other weird characteristics.
 So I started my own journey, again but outside of china, a second visit to Germany🇩🇪 (Hamburg-Berlin-Bielefeld-Cologne-Dusseldolf).
 It was scary at first to travel with overnight bus but thanks to all the nice people I met, nothing bad happened.
 A second trip will start during Christmas in Spain🇪🇸 and Portugal🇵🇹.
 Feel excited!
 <br>
 ![Hamburg](https://ws3.sinaimg.cn/large/006tNc79gy1fm77de5xm0j30u00mi42w.jpg)
 <br>